Backstage with Sandy Kenyon: 'Frozen' on Broadway

 NEW YORK (WABC) --The stage version of the Disney hit Frozen has arrived on Broadway!

-Frozen: The Musical is wonderful, a truly magical experience that takes the film to another level.
+Frozen: The Broadway Musical is wonderful, a truly magical experience that takes the film to another level.

 "In this day and age, people want to see a story about two strong, flawed women who overcome obstacles and prevail," said Caissie Levy, who plays Elsa.
 "And that's what Frozen is about."